-Every business deals with proposals that end up in a loss.
-So too, do we sometimes lose out on a translation quote.
+Every business deals with proposals that end up in a loss and with us, that proposal may be a translation quote.
 A loss that happens is an opportunity for us to learn about how we do business.
 An important first step of any quoting process is trying to figure out whether the two parties are a good fit.
 We know that not every request for proposal is a good opportunity; especially when the criteria for success are not well defined or not based on results, but rather on costs alone.
 We constantly look at indicators that predict a level of success when quoting jobs for new clients.
 However, sometimes you try your best to come up with a translation quote for jobs that might never materialize.

 Qualifying the Request – Lessons from Amazon’s HQ2